ss7m/bread/GUIDE.md

 # Types

-While dynamically typed, every value in `bread` has a type.
-The type of an expression can be determined at runtime with the `@typeof` builtin function.
+`bread` is a dynamically typed language, with a small number of distinct types.

 ## number